jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerWordService/task.md

   - If `newWord` (the word inputted by the user) _is empty_, return `false`.
   - If `newWord` contains symbols not present in `keyWord`, return `false`.
-  - Note, the number of times some symbol occurs in `newWord` cannot be grater than the number of times this symbol occurs in `keyWord`.
+  - Note, the number of times some symbol occurs in `newWord` cannot be greater than the number of times this symbol occurs in `keyWord`.
   ```kotlin
   val a = service.isValidWord("photothermoelasticity", "") // false